-These Device identifiers shall map onto the oneM2M Node Identifier (M2M-Node-ID)
+These Device identifiers shall map onto the oneM2M Node Identifier (M2M-Node-ID).

 6.2.2 Object identifier

 In OMA LwM2M [5], each object is characterized by a unique identifier represented by an integer.
 This identifier is provided by OMNA (OMA Naming Authority) and is registered as a unique URN: